Approved Recovery FAQs

-Shareholders will receive the majority of funds within 24-48 hours of the company being placed into Liquidation.
+Shareholders will receive the majority of funds within two business days of the company being placed into Liquidation.
 When calculating the early distribution to shareholders, Approved Recovery will provide for the costs of the liquidation and a small contingency fund.
 When the Liquidation is ready to be closed, shareholders will receive the remaining funds as a second and final distribution.

 A shareholder indemnity is a legal agreement between the company, its shareholders and a Liquidator.
 It protects the company and the Liquidator if a valid creditor claim is received and there are insufficient funds in the liquidation to settle it in full.

 Ordinarily a Liquidator is required to complete a statutory process and is unable to make a capital distribution to shareholders until the following tasks have been completed:

 – Advertised for creditor claims;

 – Issued a notice of intended dividend to any creditors who have not lodged claims;

 – Agreed, rejected and settled creditor claims in full;

 – Obtained clearance from HM Revenue & Customs.